Denno20/Smishing-detector-web-app/README.md

 source .venv/bin/activate
 ```

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the packages in the requirements.txt file.
+This may take a while so please be patient.

 ```bash
 pip3 install -r requirements.txt